creativej/toaster.js/README.md

 Toaster.js
 ==

-A js library that make help you show popup notifications on your web page.
+A js library that help you show small popup notifications on web pages.

-Checkout the demo/index.html for more detail
+Checkout the http://creativej.github.io/toaster.js/ for more detail

 __Dependency:__
 jQuery